sperezintexas/sp-demo-java-app/README.md

 # Spring Boot Demo Application

-This is a simple Spring Boot application that demonstrates the use of Spring Boot, Spring Data JDBC, and PostgreSQL.
+This is a simple Spring Boot application that demonstrates the use of Spring Boot, Spring Data JDBC.

 ## Features

 - RESTful API for managing todos and messages
-- PostgreSQL database for data persistence
 - Docker support for easy deployment

 ## Prerequisites